 Communication plays an important role here.
 Not just how a message is delivered and received but the modus operandi is also important.
 Cloud makes it possible to end silos between different departments and mediums of communication and bring synergy to efforts.
-Transition from one medium to another is also effortless.
+The transition from one medium to another is also effortless.
 But question is, is it right for your business.

 Why should TCO not be the only factor that is taken into consideration?

 Dependence on total cost of ownership (TCO) alone when debating the benefits of cloud-based call center technology speaks of short-sightedness.
 There are some advantages and opportunities that are not effectively captured by TCO.
 In this regard, TCO is a very limited accounting concept.
 Benefits in terms of increased security in transmission, data protection, flexibility in terms of call center operation, increased agent convenience, easier integration with other worldwide communication standards, easier integration with existing infrastructure, operational efficiency, increase in agent productivity, etc are some of the factors that are not reflected by TCO.

 There is also a loss of revenue from a number of on-premise processes and systems that are not scalable.
 These should also be taken into consideration while debating the benefits of contact centers in the cloud.

 Some of the other factors